 The investigation of your claim statement will begin immediately.
 If it is determined that additional information is required, you must furnish it within 15 days of the request in accordance with Section 9-1.17D(2), "Claim Statement," of the Standard Specifications.
 You may request in writing an extension of time to a specific date.
 Our purpose is to provide you with the engineer's final determination on claims in the minimum possible time, consistent with the assurance that all the facts are available for consideration.

-e.
-If the initially submitted claim statement is obviously deficient in information, instead of stating the timeline for investigation, use a paragraph similar to the following example:
+d.e.
+If the initially submitted claim statement is obviously deficient in information, use a paragraph similar to the following example instead of the second paragraph above:

 Notification of Deficiency of Information: